Dentures Mesquite

 What are Dentures?

 Dentures are dental prosthetics made from a combination of either acrylic or metal and porcelain.
 The gum-colored base is typically made from acrylic to create a more natural appearance.
 The teeth are made from porcelain because of how it looks and reflects light much like natural enamel.
-When replacing teeth, dentures can be used in both the upper and lower arch, making it easier to speak, eat and smile again.
+When replacing teeth, dentures can be used in both the upper and lower arch, making it easier to speak, eat, and smile again.
 They can be held in place either through natural suction or through implants placed in the jaw.

 Your Options for Dentures